yehiahesham/Disk-Analyzer/README.md

 Graphical representation of data (names and sizes of folders and files).

-Folder navigation within the application  , (SOON WILL BE UPDATED WITH TREE VIEWER)
+Folder navigation within the application

 Animation of the graphical representation.